TebogoMngoma/Python-Recommendation-System-for-Movies-and-Books/README.md

-# Book-Recommendation-System
+# Python-Recommendation-System
-A Machine Learning project about building a book recommendation system using Python models
+A Machine Learning project about building a book and movie recommendation system using Python models